ClimateImpactLab/carleton_mortality_2022/5_scc/README.md

 Income-scaling assumption:

 - Globally varying VSL based on the ratio of projected income per capita at impact region level to USA GDP per capita in the year consistent with the VSL used (e.g., 2019 incomes consistent with the EPA value) (`scaled`).
+This is equivalent to an income elasticity of one for the VSL.
 - Globally uniform VSL based upon the population-weighted average of the income-scaled values (`popavg`).
+This is equivalent to an income elasticity of one for the VSL over time, but no income elasticity is applied over space.

 There are also several robustness SCC results provided in the appendix:

-1. Estimates of SCC under various socioeconomic projections;
+1. Estimates of SCC under various socioeconomic projections (Table H4);
-2. Estimates of SCC including or excluding adaptation costs;
+2. Estimates of SCC including or excluding adaptation costs (Panel B of Table III);
-3. Estimates of SCC in which the estimated 2100 damage function is applied to all years from 2100-2300 (rather than extrapolating damage functions beyond 2100); and,
+3. Estimates of SCC in which the estimated 2100 damage function is applied to all years from 2100-2300 (rather than extrapolating damage functions beyond 2100; Table H6); and,
-4. Estimates of SCC using a cubic polynomial damage function.
+4. Estimates of SCC using a cubic polynomial damage function (Table H7).

 ### 3. Calculate SCCs based upon Ashenfelter and Greenstone (2004) VSL by scaling EPA-based SCCs.